Planning & Development

 The Subdivision & Development Appeal Authority is authorized to render decisions on appeals resulting from decisions of the Subdivision Authority or the Development Authority in accordance with the Provincial Land Use Policies, the Subdivision and Development Regulations, the Land Use Bylaw and Statutory Plans.

 Meetings for this Board are held in the Council Chambers in the Administration Building, located at A – 4900 50 St. Taber, AB.
-Meetings are held the as many be required.
+Meetings are held as often as required based on any appeals that are submitted.

 Current Members of the Subdivision and Development Appeal Board: